royemosby/no-stories/src/recipes/crumpets.md

 1. Mix starter, water, and sugar into a medium bowl.
 1. In a separate bowl, mix in AP, salt, and baking powder.
-1. Mix dry ingredients into wet.
+2. Mix dry ingredients into wet.
 The longer stirred, the chewier the crumpets become so keep the mixing as brief as possible.
-This batter will be much thicker than pancake but will still run (slowly) when handled with a ladle.
+This batter will be thicker than pancake but will still be pourable.
+Add in additional water if needed.
 Allow to stand to 5-10 minutes.
 The baking soda will react to the acidity in the starter and start to puff the crupmet batter.
-1. Preheat skillet to 300F or medium low on the stovetop dial.
+3. Preheat skillet to 300F or medium low on the stovetop dial.
-1. Place the crumpet forms onto skillet and then lightly spray inside of them with nonstick spray.
+4. Place the crumpet forms onto skillet and then lightly spray inside of them with nonstick spray.
 Butter can be used for a richer flavor.
-1. Into each form, ladle in 1/4c of the crumpet batter.
+5. Into each form, ladle in 1/4c of the crumpet batter.
 It will spread itself out evenly before the top starts to cook.
-1. Cook
+6. Cook
     - 5 1/2 minutes on the 1st side, spinning them at about 3 minutes so the bottoms cook evenly.
 The top should have popped bubble crevases across the top.
     - Remove the forms and then flip to cook 3 1/2 minutes on other side.
     - If needed, cook an additional minute on each side to finish to a slightly browned finish.
-1. Enjoy hot or bring to room temperature before freezing.[^freezing] Crumpets are popularly known as a vessel for sweet toppings such as jelly or honey but I like them as a base for eggs over hard.
+7. Enjoy hot or bring to room temperature before freezing.[^freezing] Crumpets are popularly known as a vessel for sweet toppings such as jelly or honey but I like them as a base for eggs over hard.

 [^diy]: Alternatively, you can make adequate crumpet forms with aluminum foil, tape, and larger vegetable can (or some other vertical cylinder roughly 4" across).
 Do all steps neatly to ensure that the form sits as flatly as possible on the pan.
 Any waves or deviations along the edge that interface with the pan will allow the batter to ooze out from underneath.
 While it sholld not ooze out very far, neat is neat.